hamishwillee/hamishwillee.github.io/_posts/2014-06-20-Trello-project-management-tools-and-burndown-charts.markdown

 ### The Ugly

-The version I am using is graphically a little shabby, and has some usability issues.
-Persevere - the author is iterating it very fast and I'm sure that all my problems and any you have will be fixed quickly.

-When I first installed the plugin it wasn't clear to me how to enter my time spent on a card.
-I could see S and E labels, a comment field, and a submit button.
-I looked at the documentation and it looked like I entered the S (submitted/used time) and the E (estimated time) and the comment using a syntax like:  "*S*/*E* my comment" (where S, E are real numbers).
-The problem was that whatever syntax I entered into the comment field the time recorded was zero.

-The problem turned out to be that the "S" and "E" labels are actually fields for entering the values.
-Yes, perhaps I'm a bit thick, but when I see a solid bordered box with a filled colour and a solid-font character I think "label".
-I expect fields for data entry to contain character text that is italic and/or light grey in colour.

-There are lots of other minor issues.
-For example, you access the reports and charts from the tool's hourglass icon in the Chrome taskbar.
-I was looking for this information in *Trello* itself in the board headings.
-Now the right way to do this is documented, but it would be better if the links were in the most obvious place.
+There isn't really anything very ugly about this tool!

+I did have a few problems when I started, but half of these were caused by ignoring the instructions to remove the *Scrum for Trello* extension; most of the other small problems were fixed by the developer in the first few days.

+There are a few minor things which are likely to be improved in future releases:

-The burndown report produced by the tool is truly ugly - it is basically a graph of the stored data points.
+* The burndown report produced by the tool is truly ugly - it is basically a graph of the stored data points.
 The good news is that you don't have to share this chart with your customer or management - it is simple to export the data to Excel and use its very powerful graphing functionality.

-A minor point, but the reporting function does not have the ability to filter based on "Trello list".
+* The reporting function does not have the ability to filter based on "Trello list".
 So for example, you can't list all time for cards that are "in testing".

-Lastly, I use Chrome and Firefox about equally.
+* I use Chrome and Firefox about equally.
 It would be really nice if there was a Firefox version of this extension.

 # Other tools